09.02.2022How does a Temperature controlled Quartz Crystal Microbalance (TQCM) work?

 Fundamental to the monitoring of the bakeout process is the knowledge of when the rate of outgassing of volatile molecules has reduced to an acceptably low level.
 This can be determined directly by observing the rate of change of frequency over a period of time.

-To aid in the volatile molecules depositing onto the exposed crystals surface, the TQCM sensor is cooled to -20°C. This quickly removes kinetic energy from the molecules when they contact the crystals surface, improving the likelihood that they ‘stick’ to the surface and add to the crystals mass.
+To aid in the volatile molecules depositing onto the exposed crystals surface, inside the thermal vacuum chamber the Temperature Controlled Crystal Microbalance sensor is cooled to -20°C. This quickly removes kinetic energy from the molecules when they contact the crystals surface, improving the likelihood that they ‘stick’ to the surface and add to the crystals mass.

 What is a TQCM?